DinoChiesa/Apigee-Cloud-Run-Authentication-Example/README.md

-# connect into a Cloud Run Service from an Apigee Proxy
+# Connect into a Cloud Run Service from an Apigee Proxy

 This sample demonstrates various ways to connect into a Cloud Run Service from an Apigee Proxy.
 In all cases the Cloud Run service requires Authentication.